 Salt and Pepper Tofu

 Salt and Pepper Tofu Gluten Free

 Cantonese cuisine, also known as Yue cuisine, originated from the Guangdong province in the Southeast region of China.
-This particular style of Chinese cuisine is the most extensively served in Chinese restaurants all over the world.
-This is due to the fact that majority of the early Chinese immigrants from China who set up restaurants overseas are mainly from Guangdong.
-Salt and pepper dishes are also a favourite entrée and often served as finger food at any parties.
+Likewise, Cantonese cuisine is the most common style of Chinese cuisine chefs serve in Chinese restaurants all over the world.
+This is due to the fact that majority of the early Chinese immigrants from China are mainly from Guangdong.
+Likewise, salt and pepper dishes are also a favourite entrée and often served as finger food at any parties.

+Salt and Pepper Tofu